midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `Thread pool`
 -------------
 - Thread pool is a container of threads inside the libuv to run asynchronous code without blocking the main thread
-- By defaukt the thread pool have 4 threads
+- By default the thread pool have 4 threads
 - This thead pool is known as uv_thread_pool
 - whenever an asynchronous callback comes to  libuv it will offload to thread pool and thread ppol will use a freely unoccupied thread to handle that callback and then this thread will communicate to the os for like example file system, web searching,DNS lookups, crypto tasks etc...
 - so when more than 4 asynchronous code comes to thread pool the fifth asynchronus code need to wait for to gain a freely unoccupied thread to run.